-More than eight million people − a sixth of England's population − live within 18 miles of the county border, mainly in the large cities of Sheffield, Manchester and Nottingham.
+More than 8 million people – a sixth of England’s population – live within 18 miles of the county border, mainly in the large cities of Sheffield, Manchester and Nottingham.

-Derbyshire is a place of geographical and social contrasts with a number of heavily built-up areas and large, sparsely populated rural areas.
+Derbyshire is a place of geographical and social contrasts.
+It has a number of heavily built-up areas and large, sparsely populated rural areas.

 Chesterfield is our largest town and is home to 104,000 people.
 Eight other main towns have populations of over 20,000.